A culture of sustainability

 Fostering societal change

 The Council facilitates societal change through a wide range of projects and events.
-Through the Sustainability Culture Fund, over the next three years the monies newly provided by the federal government will support numerous transformative projects relating to sustainability culture.
+Through the Sustainability Culture Fund, the monies that have been provided for two years now by the federal government are supporting numerous transformative projects relating to sustainability culture.
 A central goal is to strengthen societal processes as well as provide impulses for sustainable development in Germany.
 Projects that concern themselves with societal negotiation mechanisms and thereby promote change through a reassessment of established routines will be supported.